Expand the menu to view the list of items

 Perinatal period

-- Perinatal asphyxia (lack of oxygen at birth)
+- Perinatal asphyxia (lack of oxygen at the time of delivery)

-- Hyperbilirubinaemia (severe jaundice in the neonatal period)
+- Hyperbilirubinemia (severe jaundice in the neonatal period)

 - Low birth weight